 Shareholders of Reliance Worldwide (-21.0%) were left with little to be positive about this week, after it downgraded its earnings forecast for FY-19 by 7%.
 Its trading update reflected poor results across all geographies.
 Amongst the company’s woes are the potential impact of tariffs on China, a lack of a “modest freeze event” in the Americas, a sharp fall in sales of discontinued product lines, the adoption of an inventory light strategy by its channel partners and the slump in new home construction in Australia.

-In the latest push to differentiate themselves (in what is increasingly becoming a crowded infant formula market), producers Bubs (-8.8%) announced the launch of Australia’s first grass-fed cow milk.
-Parents in the Middle Kingdom and Australia alike will no doubt be delighted to continue to pay a premium for (essentially) nutritionally equivalent products….
+In the latest push to differentiate themselves (in what is increasingly becoming a crowded infant formula market), producers Bubs (-8.8%) announced the launch of Australia’s first grass-fed cow's milk infant formula.
+Parents in the Middle Kingdom and Australia alike will no doubt be delighted to continue to pay a premium for (essentially) nutritionally equivalent products ….

 Drug manufacturer Mayne Pharma (-14.2%) gave the market a harsh reminder of what the term “generic” means.
 The company gave a disappointing market update, with a 15% drop in sales from its flagship Generics Products division.
 The company has been under increasing pressure as the pharmacy and insurance industries have consolidated and regulators have fast-tracked the generic drug approval process.

 It wasn’t the cold weather that had shareholders of funeral home operator Invocare (+1.5%) rubbing their hands together this week.
 The group released a “positive” (or rather, positively morbid) trading update in light of the number of deaths in Australia beginning to return to the long-term trend.
 With one of the worst starts to a flu season on record, the outlook for Invocare’s full year result is looking equally “positive”.